community-privacy/community-privacy.github.io/_pages/about.md

 - Deadline: **Sunday, March 29, 2026**
 - **Apply here**: [https://tinyurl.com/cpr-app-2026](https://tinyurl.com/cpr-app-2026)
+  - Update [3/3/26]: While CryptPad Forms are end-to-end encrypted, we know it can sometimes have ... usability issues.
+If you're having trouble loading the application, we recommend refreshing, clearing cache/cookies, or opening the form on Incognito mode. **We have also added an [Airtable form](https://airtable.com/appqz1LytVCVxTw3z/pagA6B1iKJkTXkWzj/form) as an alternative.**

 We also welcome community partners, sponsors, and collaborators.
 If you or your organization are interested in supporting or collaborating on community-driven privacy infrastructure and applied cryptography work, let’s talk! [communityprivacyteam@protonmail.com](mailto:communityprivacyteam@protonmail.com)